maci0/asmatch/CONTRIBUTING.md

     ```bash
     cd asmatch
     ```
-4.  **Install Dependencies**
-    This command reads the `pyproject.toml` file, creates a dedicated virtual environment for the project, and installs all necessary development and runtime dependencies.
+4.  **Create and Activate the Virtual Environment** This command creates a virtual environment in the `.venv` directory.
     ```bash
-    poetry install
+    uv venv
     ```
-5.  **Activate the Virtual Environment**
-    To start working, activate the virtual environment managed by Poetry.
+    Activate the virtual environment.
 You will need to do this every time you open a new terminal session to work on the project.
     ```bash
-    poetry shell
+    source .venv/bin/activate
     ```

+5.  **Install Dependencies**
+    This command reads the `pyproject.toml` file and installs all necessary development and runtime dependencies into the virtual environment.
+    ```bash
+    uv pip install -e .[dev]
+    ```
 6.  **Install Pre-Commit Hooks**
     This is a critical step for automating quality checks.
 This command sets up Git hooks that will automatically run formatters and linters on your code before each commit.
     ```bash
-    poetry run pre-commit install
+    uv run pre-commit install
     ```
 This setup process is designed to "shift quality left," moving the responsibility for basic code health checks from the final review stage to the developer's local machine.
 The old way involved a contributor manually running a checklist of commands (pytest, mypy, black, etc.), which was error-prone and led to frustrating cycles of CI failures and fixes.
 The new, automated workflow using pre-commit hooks  ensures that every commit is already vetted for style, formatting, and common errors.
 This frees the contributor from remembering the checklist and allows the human reviewer to focus on the more important aspects of the change, such as its logic and architecture.
 This automation transforms quality assurance from a manual chore into an invisible, supportive guardrail, making the contribution process faster and more pleasant for everyone.